xmpp-ftw/xmpp-ftw-demo/README.md

 * Go to `http://localhost:3000/`

 To work on the code in 'development mode' (where process restarts as files change) run `npm run-script develop`.

+## Logging

+`xmpp-ftw-demo` uses [winston](https://github.com/flatiron/winston) for logging. `xmpp-ftw` itself will accept any logging object that implements the same interface as winston or will generate itself a null logger object.

+By default the configuration for winston sits in `config/logger.config.default.json`.
+Output is sent to the console.

+If you wish to use your own configuration for `xmpp-ftw-demo` create the file `config/logger.json` and this will be used instead.

+For instructions on using the config file see [winston-config](https://github.com/triplem/winston-config).

 # License